 4.4 Practical recommendations for the holistic GPT

 Here, we evaluate the potential approximate solution for tight rock samples using frequently applied experimental settings by considering the critical parameters, such as sample mass, porosity, and estimated permeability (as compiled in Fig. 9 showing the dimensionless time versus porosity).
 Based on the results presented in Figs. 3 and 6, only t < 200s is dominant and critical for the analyses of dimensionless time and penetration zone.
 Thus, we take 200s and use helium to calculate the dimensionless time.
 Another critical parameter to assure enough decay data is the sample diameter greater than 2 mm.
-Thus, we only show the dimensionless time versus porosity for sample diameter greater than 2 mm.
+Thus, we only show the dimensionless time versus porosity for sample diameter greater than the criteria of 2 mm.